mkuegeler/nginxapp/README.md

 ````

 ### 5. Delete the service
-if you want to delete the service, type:
+If you want to delete the service, type:

 ````bash
 helm delete nx-example